 Just as there are anti-inflammatory foods that can reduce joint pain, there are many other foods that cause inflammation.
 If you have arthritis or another inflammatory condition, be sure to avoid the following foods and drinks:

 Reducing your intake of these foods and integrating the anti-inflammatory ingredients mentioned above is an excellent place to start if you are using diet to eliminate chronic pain.
 As always, discuss changing your diet with your doctor before making any drastic adjustments.
 After all, every person is different and may have unique dietary needs.
-If you have questions about any of the above or would like to learn more about how you can overcome chronic pain naturally, without the help of prescription drugs, contact Texas Partners Healthcare Group today.
+If you have questions about any of the above or would like to learn more about how you can overcome chronic pain naturally, without the help of prescription drugs, contact the Frisco pain management clinic Texas Partners Healthcare Group today.